tvanantwerp/tomvanantwerp.com/packages/eleventy/src/coding-questions/leetcode-207-course-schedule.md

 ## My Solution

+### Breadth First Search Topological Sort

+A [topological sort](https://en.wikipedia.org/wiki/Topological_sorting) is to take the nodes of a directed graph and list the out in a valid traversal order.
+In the context of our problem, that means ordering the classes to be taken in a valid order, such that prerequisites must come before the classes that require them.

+To do this, we'll use a breadth first search.
+To do this, we'll create a graph of all prerequisites and the classes that they enable.
+Then we'll queue up all courses that have no prerequisites, and start iterating over each of them to see what new courses are enabled by taking them.
+Any time a new course is enabled by taking all of its prerequisites, it's effectively a zero prerequisite course and can be added to the queue.
+This is a breadth first search because we're just adding new nodes to the queue to be traverse after other already identified nodes, rather than trying to traverse them immediately for as far as we can.

+If it's possible to take every course, then the length of the topological sort should equal `numCourses`.
+Since we don't actually need to know the order, we'll just keep track of that length by mutating `numCourses` to decrement by one with each successfully taken course, and check if `numCourses` equals `0` at the end of the algorithm's execution and return `true` if so.
+If it's not possible to take all courses—which is to say, the graph is not acyclic—then `numCourses` will not equal `0` and the function returns `false`.

 ```typescript
 function canFinish(numCourses: number, prerequisites: number[][]): boolean {
 	// First, we will initialize a graph variable, which is an